shangzhihao/shangzhihao.github.io/content/about/index.md

 - Henan University of Chinese Medicine, Bachelor in Computer Science and Technology, 2006.09 to 2010.07

 ### Projects:
-- 2021.09 to 2023.06, Time Series Analysis-Based Fault Prediction Technology for Carrier-Based Aircraft Engines from China Postdoctoral Science Foundation
+- 2021.09 to 2023.06, Time Series Analysis-Based Fault Prediction Technology for Aircraft Engines from China Postdoctoral Science Foundation
-- 2023.09 to now, Man-machine Coordination for Failure Prediction of Carrier-based Aircraft Based on Time Series Forecasting from Natural Science Foundation of Henan Province
+- 2023.01 to 2025.12, Man-machine Coordination for Failure Prediction of Aircraft Based on Time Series Forecasting from Natural Science Foundation of Henan Province

 ### Teaching:

 - English for Computer Science
+- Python
-- Operating Systems
+- Machine Learning

 ### Publications: